 Be willing to change your mind.
 And then change it again.

 Remember that science is a process, not a collection of facts.
 (Though facts are revealed in that process, of course.)
 Just as scientists develop new conclusions when new and better data comes on the table, so readers—and journalists—should be prepared to do the same thing.
 Changing your mind in the face of new information doesn’t make the earlier data invalid, Roush points out.
 Nor does it suggest that the science is all a matter of opinion.

 “Readers need to understand that science is not truth: It is a self-correcting search for truth,” Roush said.
 “The fact that scientists don’t always agree is not a sign of weakness; it’s a sign that the process is working correctly.”

 It also is a sign that the process is genuinely interesting.
-There are surprises along the way, and scientists will consistently find results that are unexpected or, to put it another way, results that are newsworthy.Anna Clark is CJR's correspondent for Michigan, Wisconsin, Ohio, and Pennsylvania.
-A 2011 Fulbright fellow, Clark has written for The New York Times, The American Prospect, and Grantland.
-She can be found online at www.annaclark.net and on Twitter @annaleighclark.
-She lives in Detroit.
+There are surprises along the way, and scientists will consistently find results that are unexpected … or, to put it another way, results that are newsworthy.Anna Clark is a journalist in Detroit.
+Her writing has appeared in ELLE Magazine, The New York Times, The Washington Post, Next City, and other publications.
+Anna edited A Detroit Anthology, a Michigan Notable Book, and she was a 2017 Knight-Wallace journalism fellow at the University of Michigan.
+She is the author of The Poisoned City: Flint’s Water and the American Urban Tragedy, published by Metropolitan Books, an imprint of Henry Holt.
+She is online at www.annaclark.net and on Twitter @annaleighclark.